Nutty

 Joint mortgage affordability

 So, try to reduce your spending before submitting your joint mortgage application.
-That means no designer shoes, no new fancy cars and definitely no taking out any more loans until after you’ve been approved.
-We’re rooting for you!
+Things like expensive clothes or a new car and try not to take out any loans until after you’ve been approved.

 How does a joint mortgage work?

 Right, now for the scary bit.
 When you take out a joint mortgage with someone, you’re jointly responsible for paying the mortgage back.
-That means that if one of you can’t afford to carry on paying your share of the mortgage, the rest of you will need to pay up.
+That means that if one of you can’t afford to pay the mortgage, the rest of you will need to pay up.
 Eek!

 You’re also jointly responsible for making any decisions about your mortgage and the property.
 In other words, if you want to make any changes, like remortgaging or selling up, you’ll all have to agree.
 Don’t worry, that doesn’t mean that joint mortgages aren’t a good idea.
 It just means you’ll need to really trust whoever you get a mortgage with.